 As a diversely complex society, how do you think the country’s outlook towards sexual violence has morphed over the years, in terms of mindsets and reactions?
 Do you think it has anything to do with the ways in which said violence has been reported in the media?

 I’m no expert on this, but in general, our views and laws on sexuality are regressive rather than progressive.
 So clearly, if you’re living in a regressive society, you’re going to see a spike in incidences of violence.
-What’s also good is that you’re seeing a spike in reports of sexual violence.
+But the only promising factor in this scenario is that you’re also seeing an increase in reports of and about sexual violence.

 Speaking of this spike, how have the trends of the reporting of sexual violence changed over the last couple of decades or so?
 Personally, I’ve observed a rise in the coverage of rape since the Nirbhaya case.

 There are certainly more reports of rape, of violence within families in the news nowadays.
 There’s more conversation and awareness about it, which is probably why the numbers have risen.
-The growing Americanisation of the world, the youth speaking a different language than previous generations, both metaphorically and literally, are factors that have contributed to this.
-These are the people becoming journalists, so they’re more open to covering cases of rape and sexual violence as well.
+Different kinds of people are becoming journalists, so they’re more open to covering cases of rape and sexual violence.

 Coming to the role of the literary community in this equation, how do you think literature can shape and question societal approaches towards rape and rape culture in general?
 Drawing from your own experience, would you say that exploring the domain of desire and sexuality in the field of writing would work towards opening up the conversation, normalising taboos, and perhaps improve the culture of repression that we previously spoke about?

-I think nothing can do it as well as literature, The trouble with that, of course, is that if you’re dealing with the written word, you are automatically cutting off the large portion of the population that is illiterate.
-So when I say literature, I mean oral cultures as well.
-You will find time and time again, over several epochs of Indic civilisations, stories that play with desire, gender and sexuality, even in the face of much repression.
+I think nothing can provoke thought as well as literature.
+And when I say literature, I mean oral cultures as well.
+You will find time and time again, over several epochs all over the world, narratives that play with desire, gender and sexuality, even in the face of much repression.

 A LOT OF OUR HOPE MUST RESIDE IN LITERATURE AND IN ACADEMIC SPACES.
-WHICH IS WHY UNIVERSITIES ARE INEVITABLY A TARGET OF FASCISM BECAUSE THEY’RE ALL ABOUT TEACHING PEOPLE TO THINK
+BUT ENGAGING WITH THE SUBJUNCTIVE IS ALSO THE REASON WHY UNIVERSITIES ARE INEVITABLY A TARGET OF FASCISM BECAUSE THEY’RE ALL ABOUT TEACHING PEOPLE TO THINK

-Once we realise that everything that constitutes how we live, our politics, our culture, our narratives, are stories that we tell about ourselves and about others, that is when we will start taking actual stories more seriously.
-I think we truly need to do that since that is the only place that allows itself the space in which to ask what if.
+Once we realise that everything that constitutes how we live, our politics, our culture, our narratives, are stories that we tell about ourselves and about others — that is when we will start taking stories more seriously.
+I think we truly need to do that since literature is perhaps the only domain that allows itself the space in which to ask “what if?”
 That crucial space of the subjunctive is the domain of the literary.
 There is not a single period in the history of any country where you haven’t had these kinds of narratives challenging the status quo.
 So yes, a lot of our hope must reside in literature and in academic spaces.
-Which is why universities are inevitably a target of fascism because they’re all about teaching people to think.
+But engaging with the subjunctive is also the reason why universities are inevitably a target of fascism because they’re all about teaching people to think.
 The minute you take that away, you’re taking away the ability to ask, “what if?”
 And you’ll be left with a country filled with docile, obedient pro-status quo people.

-How do you think the current literary scenario is in the country?
+How do you think of the current literary scenario in the country?

-Well, I think now is when the need to write about these subjects is more urgent than ever, but doing so is also more dangerous than ever.
-But yes, people are trying.
-Think Prayaag Akbar’s Leila, which got the government into such a tizzy because the dystopian future it imagines resembles the present we’re living in.
-Perumal Murugan’s novels in Tamil Nadu are also doing very well right now, after his recent resuscitation.
+Well, I think the need to write about fascism, harassment, violence, is more urgent now than ever, but also, discussing these issues is more dangerous than ever.
+Think of Prayaag Akbar’s Leila, which got the government into such a tizzy because the dystopian future imagined in the novel eerily resembles the present in which we’re living.
+Perumal Murugan’s novels in Tamil Nadu have also rattled the status-quo.
 You see a lot more women writing as well.
-Amrita Patil has come up with a graphic novel with Devdutt Pattanaik about the forest and women.
-The problem remains, however, as to how many people will actually get access to these works and how many publishing houses will be comfortable printing these.
+Amruta Patil has just released (with Devdutt Pattanaik) a graphic novel about the forest and women.
+We’re seeing more memoirs about caste and religion and sexuality coming out.
+The problem, however, is how many people will actually get access to these works and how many publishing houses will be comfortable printing them.